jdunkerley/ToDosElectron/README.md

 yarn remove @types/electron @types/node -D
 ```

 Currently, I don't have a good solution for watching tests.
 While watch mode works fine for `build` (run `yarn run build -- --watch`) the `test` command set up doesn't support watching yet.
-I'll inevitably spend a fair chunk of time mucking around trying to get this bit set up as well but at present I accept just having to run the command to run my tests.
+I'll inevitably spend a fair chunk of time mucking around trying to get this bit set up as well but at present, I accept just having to run the command to run my tests.

 Primarily to keep this post shorter (well a little shorter), I haven't gone into much detail on writing the Electron or React side of an application, instead just looking at the build process.

 I haven't covered packaging or any of the other steps needed for Electron.
 Lots more I can add if people are interested.

-Hopefully as I experiment and learn more, I will write a few more posts on Electron as it is a platform I am growing to really like.
+Hopefully, as I experiment and learn more, I will write a few more posts on Electron as it is a platform I am growing to really like.